 You don’t need any special tools to check your mattress and see if there are any signs of bed bugs.
 Pull back the linens and mattress pad and inspect all the way around and under the mattress.
-What you should look for is small black dots that look like ground pepper or mold, bloodstains, or the bugs themselves.
-They could hide in corners or seams of the bedding.

 Inspect all furniture around the bed, such as the nightstands, behind the headboard, under the alarm clock or telephone, behind picture frames, and even in books.
 Bed bugs don’t just live in mattresses but also within 15 feet of beds or even further away.